JaimeYahPerez/project3_part1/README.md

 a for loop is then ran which writes data in buf into the output frequency file, while also adding 10 spaces first to satisfy the test scripts

+# part 3
+*Huffman Tree*
+buildFromCounts() Due to the importance of the class actually owning the tree, it is made to initialize a vector of nodes and to run a for loop converting elements from the counts vector into leaf tree nodes for our tree. also stored in a vector of nodes.
+This vector is then used to create a priorityqueue, which is checked for 2 edge cases. if there are no elements in the priority queue, then the current huffman tree has its' root pointer set to null and returns.
+If one element is present then it and it alone is extracted from the priority queue and is set as the root pointer of the tree and returned.
+For queue's with more than 2 elements, they are sent into a while loop where 2 mins are extracted, and are used to construct the parent based on the combined values of the 2 mins.
+After, the key of the parent is chosen based on whichever is the smaller word. the two mins are then attached to the left and right subtree and the node is then inserted into the priority queue.
+After completion of the new priority queue, the min is set as the root of the huffman tree and is returned.

+The destructor makes a call to the destroy helper function which then handles deletion of the tree.
+Afterwards, it cleans up by setting the root to null

+assignCodes() clears the output vector for safety, declears a prefix string variable, and makes a call to assignCodesDFS

+writeHeader() does a preflight check to make sure the passed ostream is usable for writing.
+It then makes a call to writeHeaderPreorder, with an additional check to the ostream current state to see if the file failed to write, and then finally returning no_error if all was successful

+encode() first checks to see if the passed ostream is usable. afterwhich a vector of string pairs is declared and will receive codes from the assignCodes function call. then a range for loop is made spanning the tokens vector, and a string pointer called bits is declared as null at the start.
+A second range for loop is declared to span the range of available codes. if the current token is found, then its' code is recorded into bits and the second loop is broken.
+If no token is found then a short circuit is triggered and an error returned.
+Another range for loop is then entered spanning bits, and every char of bits if inserted into our provided os_bits.
+If nothing is entered a short circuit error is triggered.
+Then for char in bits, a col counter is incremented and if it reaches 80, a new line is insrted into os_bits and the counter is set back to 0. os_bits during this time outputs to the console as it is an ostream.
+Should the main for loop end with col not being 0, a new line is inserted with another check for another succesful ostream occcurring.
+If no issues occur then no_error is returned

+destroy() utilizes recursion and a post order search to delete nodes

+assignCodesDFS() utilizes depth first search to construct the prefix with 0 and 1 being pushed back depending on the branch traversal.
+If both branches lead to a nullptr, then a code is assigned based on the current prefix, or 0 if the tree node leads to a single word tree.

+writeHeaderPreorder() functions similarly to assignCodesDFS, only that the if check outputs whatever the prefix has recorded

 ## Testing & status
 Testing on blue has proved successful with the provided scripts, apart from the provided TheBells.txt which shows no differences